Get monthly email updates when I add new resources to our Family Action Toolkits

 I haven't yet met a reader who has managed to read every single book I've written about, and I've only had time to write about less than 5% of the topics we need to discuss.

-If you want customized book recommendations and guided reading discussion questions tailored to your family or organizational - you can sign up for that as an Illuminati supporter.
+If you want customized book recommendations and guided reading discussion questions tailored to your family or organizational - schedule a consult for 1-on-1 attention.

 Okay, I know this isn't a question, but I get this A LOT.